bitua79/turing-machine/README.md

 # Turing Machine Simulator (JavaFX Project)

 ## About
 This project implements a Turing machine simulator using JavaFX.
 It allows users to define a Turing machine with specific states and transitions, and visualize the process of accepting or rejecting input strings.
-This project was developed as the final project for the **Finite Languages and Automata** course, under the supervision of **Dr. Saeid Abrishami** [Webpage](https://profsite.um.ac.ir/~s-abrishami/).
+This project was developed as the final project for the **Finite Languages and Automata** course, under the supervision of **Professor Saeid Abrishami** ([Webpage](https://profsite.um.ac.ir/~s-abrishami/)).

 ## Features
 - **Graphical User Interface**: A user-friendly GUI built with JavaFX for interacting with the Turing machine.